csc-training/hip-programming/streams/03-streams-asyncmemcpy/README.md

 In this exercise, you will:

-- replace blocking `hipMemcpy()` calls with `hipMemcpyAsync()`
+- Replace blocking `hipMemcpy()` calls with `hipMemcpyAsync()`
-- associate each memory transfer with its corresponding stream
+- Associate each memory transfer with its corresponding stream
-- manually synchronize streams before accessing host memory
+- Manually synchronize your streams with the host before accessing host memory (printing out results)
-- validate asynchronous execution using ROCm profiling tools
+- Inspect the execution time characteristics using ROCm profiling tools

-Depending on where you placed your stream synchronization in the earlier exercise, make sure to move the synchronization calls to be after the device-to-host memory transfers.
+Depending on where you placed your stream synchronization in the earlier exercise, make sure to move the synchronization calls to happen **after** the device-to-host memory transfers.

 ## HIP functions used